-Certain new accounting standards and interpretations have been issued by the External Reporting Board that are not mandatory for 30 June 2018 reporting periods and have not been adopted early by the Authority.
+Certain new accounting standards and interpretations have been issued that are not mandatory for 30 June 2019 reporting periods and have not been adopted early by the Authority.
 These standards will be adopted in the period in which they become mandatory.